Brora golf course in the Highlands of Scotland will blow you away

 But try the inward nine into the wind.
 My "approach" at the 435-yard 10th, a 3-iron, flew a good 90 yards before it blew backward.
 Pretty much the same at the 412-yard 11th.
 Bring your knock-down, for sure.

-To play Brora costs but 30 pounds, and the final four holes are worth the price of admission alone.
+Brora's final four holes are worth the price of admission alone.
 A decent drive at the 430-yard 15th will find a plateau, from which to slash an iron over that oblivious livestock to an inviting tabletop green.

 Brora's 16th is one of those muni-type holes, short but quirky, where if you're still keeping score you can run up another big one.

-Unlike much of the rest of the course, the 17th hole feels positively sculpted, a roller-coaster par 4 over islands of native grasses to another elevated green.
+Unlike much of the rest of the golf course, the 17th hole feels positively sculpted, a roller-coaster par 4 over islands of native grasses to another elevated green.

 And true to Brora's iconoclastic bent, the wild ride ends with a par 3, an uphill monster at 201 yards.